-An additional advantage is that the t-SIL improves the photon collection efficiency and thereby the sensitivity to the weak signals emitted by the created vacancies by reducing the number of photons lost due to total internal reflection at the diamond-air interface [46-48].
+An additional advantage is that the t-SIL improves the photon collection efficiency and thereby the sensitivity to the weak signals emitted by the created vacancies by reducing the number of photons lost due to total internal reflection at the diamond-air interface.
 Moreover, the implementation of a t-SIL is both cost-effective and easily implemented.
-A limitation is perhaps the writing area - excellent imaging is achieved only close to the center of the t-SIL.
-However, a writing area of approximately 25-by-25 μ m2 is available for a t-SIL with a diameter of 0.5 mm, sufficiently large for many purposes.
+A limitation is perhaps the writing area-excellent imaging is achieved only close to the center of the t-SIL.
+However, a writing area of approximately 25-by-25 $\mu \mathrm{m}^2$ is available for a t-SIL with a diameter of 0.5 mm, sufficiently large for many purposes.

-We perform laser writing in a room temperature homebuilt confocal microscope with a separate injection path for the femtosecond pulsed laser.
-A 532 nm Nd:YAG laser is used for non-resonant excitation of the NV centers.
-Photoluminescence (PL) is filtered by a longpass filter (Semrock, 594 nm RazorEdge) and collected by an APD (Excelitas, SPCM-AQRH-15-FC) or a liquid nitrogencooled CCD camera coupled to a grating spectrometer (Princeton Instruments).
-We use a Spectra Physics Spirit 1030-70 femtosecond ytterbium-doped fiber laser together with a Spirit-NOPA-2H non-collinear optical parametric amplifier, which together create pulses at a wavelength of 800 nm with a duration of approximately 35 fs.
+We perform laser writing in a room-temperature home-built confocal microscope with a separate injection path for the femtosecond pulsed laser.
+A 532 nm Nd:YAG laser is used for nonresonant excitation of the NV centers.
+Photoluminescence (PL) is filtered by a long-pass filter (Semrock, 594 nm RazorEdge) and collected by an avalanche photodiode (APD) (Excelitas, SPCM-AQRH-15-FC) or a liquid-nitrogen-cooled charge-coupled device (CCD) camera coupled to a grating spectrometer (Princeton Instruments).
+We use a Spectra Physics Spirit 1030-70 fs ytterbium-doped fiber laser together with a Spirit-NOPA-2H noncollinear optical parametric amplifier, which together create pulses at a wavelength of 800 nm with a duration of approximately 35 fs.
 A half-wave plate and a Brewster-angle polarizer are used for tuning the pulse energies.
-The flat side of a t-SIL (radius $500 \,\mu\text{m}$, truncation between 0 and $50\,\mu\text{m}$) is polished using a polishing suspension containing 50 nm-sized alumina particles.
+The flat side of a t-SIL (radius 500 μ m, truncation between 0 and 50 μ m) is polished using a polishing suspension containing 50nm-sized alumina particles.
 The t-SILs are then placed on the diamond samples together with an optical coupling gel in an attempt to reduce aberrations resulting from interface imperfections.
-In order to achieve results close to what was simulated for NA = 0.6 in Fig. 1(c),(d), we slightly underfill a standard air objective (Olympus, MPLFLN100x, NA=0.9).
-The size of the focal spot was determined at a laser wavelength of 532 nm by scanning preexisting shallow NV centers using confocal detection.
-The full-width-at-half-maximum (FWHM) was measured at 124 ± 3 nm.
-This value is just above the theoretical minimum of 135 nm, as given by $\frac{0.52\lambda}{\sqrt{2}NA}$ for the confocal configuration (taking NA= 0.9), certifying the desired aberration-free performance of the focusing optics even when focusing within the diamond.
+We focus the 800 nm laser with a standard air objective (Olympus, MPLFLN100x, NA = 0.9 or Olympus, LCPLFLN100xLCD, NA = 0.85).
+The resultant NA including the effect of the t-SIL is about 1.8, slightly higher than that used in ref 31.
+We note however that the full-width-at-half-maximum (fwhm) of the beam is about the same as the input aperture of the objective, reducing the contribution of the rays at the highest angle.
+The performance of the optical setup including the t-SIL was determined by confocal imaging of the emission from single, pre-existing, shallow NV centers.
+The fwhm of a single bright spot was measured at 125 ± 3 nm.
+This value is just above the spot was measured at 12.5 \pm 0 mm.
+1... theoretical minimum of 121.1 nm, as given by $\frac{0.52}{NA} \frac{\lambda_1 \lambda_2}{\sqrt{\lambda_1^2 + \lambda_2^2}}$ for the confocal configuration (using $\lambda_1 = 532$ nm and $\lambda_2 = 700$ nm